openwebdocs/owd-website/pages/content/reports/2025/index.md

 ## OWD project work

-The work of Open Web Docs is guided by the [OWD prioritization criteria](https://github.com/openwebdocs/project/blob/main/steering-committee/prioritization-criteria.md) and the [OWD’s charter](https://github.com/openwebdocs/project/blob/main/charter.md).
-OWD projects are prioritized based on the needs of the global community of web developers and designers and best practices.
+The work of Open Web Docs is guided by the [OWD prioritization criteria](https://github.com/openwebdocs/project/blob/main/steering-committee/prioritization-criteria.md) and the [OWD charter](https://github.com/openwebdocs/project/blob/main/charter.md).
+OWD projects are prioritized based on the needs of the global community of web developers and designers, and on current best practices.
 Anyone can propose work through the open [OWD project proposal](https://github.com/openwebdocs/project/issues/new/choose) process, with proposals reviewed by the OWD staff team and the Governing Committee.

 Our collaboration extends beyond MDN as well.
-We participate in the [W3C SWAG CG](https://www.w3.org/community/swag/) (focused on increasing the overall security of web application development) and the [W3C WebDX CG](https://www.w3.org/community/webdx/) (focused on improving the web platform developer experience), and since April 2025, we've chaired the [W3C Documentation CG](https://www.w3.org/community/docs-cg/), helping plan and execute writing projects that strengthen web platform documentation.
+We participate in the [W3C SWAG CG](https://www.w3.org/community/swag/) (focused on increasing the overall security of web application development) and the [W3C WebDX CG](https://www.w3.org/community/webdx/) (focused on improving the web platform developer experience).
+Since April 2025, we've chaired the [W3C Documentation CG](https://www.w3.org/community/docs-cg/), helping plan and execute writing projects that strengthen web platform documentation.

 ### W3C Documentation CG